Mo-way/awesome-aoip/README.md

 In the professional audio sector, Audio over IP (AoIP) is about transmitting uncompressed, low-latency audio over an IP (layer 3) network.
 Popular examples of protocols are [Dante](https://en.wikipedia.org/wiki/Dante_(networking)), [AES67](https://en.wikipedia.org/wiki/AES67) and [Ravenna](https://en.wikipedia.org/wiki/Ravenna_(networking)).

 This list is WIP.
 The AoIP ecosystem is still growing and there is rather sparse tooling available at the moment.
-Right now this list (and maybe the topic), does not match the requirements to be an official awesome list.
-Also, have a look at the other lists, if looking for inspiration.
+Right now this list (and maybe the whole topic) does not match the requirements to be an official awesome list.
+Also have a look at the other lists, if looking for inspiration.

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](contributing.md) first (TL;DR: Has to be actively maintained and awesome).

 ---